drubin/jk/docs/rfc/0000-import-from-images.md

-# Using container images for packaging
+# Using container images for packaging (experimental)

 ## Summary